GSA/digitalgov.gov/content/resources/an-introduction-to-structured-content.md

 According to [analytics.USA.gov](https://analytics.usa.gov/), most people today use mobile devices to view government websites.
 Structuring content allows it to be separated from presentation, making information easier to consume on devices with small screens.
 Content published on static HTML web pages ("unstructured” content) doesn't always adapt well to smaller screens, and it’s harder to discover, share, or reuse.

 Structured content gives you granular control over your information, so you can Create Once, Publish Everywhere (known as the COPE model), instead of re-creating similar content for different platforms.

+{{< legacy-img src="2013/12/structured-content-cope-strategy-graphic.jpg" alt="Diagram showing how content can be repurposed for multiple platforms" >}}

 [Search engines](https://digital.gov/topics/search-engine-optimization/) use structured content to deliver more meaningful descriptions in search results.
 The more context and information you provide about your content, the more machine-readable it becomes, enabling web services and search engines to get your content to the people who need it.
 [Social media](https://digital.gov/topics/social-media/) platforms also use structured content to ensure your content appears in an easy-to-read way when you promote it on their network.

 Additionally, adding context to content helps all types of predictive artificial intelligence (AI) algorithms make better predictions for users.
 It also supports aggregation and reuse of information via Really Simple Syndication (RSS) feeds, which automatically publish frequently changing information, and [application programming interfaces (APIs)](https://digital.gov/topics/api/), which enable websites, programs, and devices to interact with one another.
 AI, RSS, and APIs can automate many tasks, and automatically present information.
 The effectiveness of these technologies can be greatly increased by structured content.

 As an example, if you publish information about an event as structured content, the same event information could be displayed as part of a calendar of events, or published via a news feed, or aggregated with other related events via an API.
 Your event can also be highlighted in an infobox alongside search results on commercial search engines.
 A short description of the event could display on the smaller screen of a mobile device, and a longer description could display on a laptop.
 The possibilities are endless, and structured content is your way to leverage all these possibilities.

 ## How to create structured content